pjm4448/fiction/weird-fiction/hp-lovecraft-awakened-series/londons-dying-breath.md

 She lay in her armchair, a book of poetry fallen to the floor beside her, its pages splayed open like broken wings.
 Her head rested against the floral-patterned chintz as if she were simply napping.
 Another victim of the impossible, another soul who had simply stopped, extinguished like a candle flame in a sudden draft.

 For a moment, Fletcher's professional detachment held - a fragile barrier against the encroaching horror.
 He was a policeman at the scene of an unexplained death.
-He noted the details, the lack of struggle, the chill in the air that was deeper than the December night, colder than any winter should be.
+He noted the details, the lack of struggle, the chill in the air that was deeper than the December night, colder than any winter should be, a cold that seemed to leach all color from the room, turning the floral chintz to shades of grey and the ambient light to something pale and moonstone-flat.
 But then his eyes were drawn to the window, pulled by some invisible force.

 And his world shattered.